Code-Institute-Submissions/ethereal-light/README.md

 # [The Ethereal Light](url)
 ![](./assets/readme/header_photo.png)

-This is a website for FinalFantasyXIV newcomer and casual gamer that is finding for a friendly and helpful FreeCompany, we also do endgame stuff for the veteran gamer so we are an overall FreeCompany/Guild.
-We also have a matching game and quiz to play in the website so feel free to come and play!
-For people that doesn't know, FC means FreeCompany and it's the same as a guild in all other games.
+This is a website for the super popular MMORPG (Massive multiplayer online role playing game), Final Fantasy XIV.
+Players of all skill levels can join our helpful and friendly Free Company.
+A Free Company is essentially a guild where players can come together and tackle all sorts of activities, be it beginner or expert levels of difficulty.
+The site will help players with joining our Free Company by submitting a form where there is also a card matching game and a quiz to play!

 - ## User Stories
    - ### Visitor
+     As a visitor and user of the site, I wish to:
-      1. To find out what can the FC provide.
+      1. Find out what the FC can provide.
-      2. To get to know what is the environment of this FC.
+      2. Get to know the environment of this FC and if it is right for me.
-      3. Send application to the FC.
+      3. Send an application to join the FC.
-      4. Play a game while waiting.
+      4. Play a game while waiting during in-game queues.
-      5. Test how good is your FinalFantasyXIV knowledge.
+      5. Test my Final Fantasy XIV knowledge.
 - ## Design
    - ### Color Theme
-      The two main colours used are Black and White.
-      The LIGHT words colours used yellow to highlight it.
+      The two main colours used are Black for the background and White for the font.
+The "LIGHT" word is yellow as to highlight it.
    - ### Font
       1. EB Garamond as the main heading choices.
       2. Playfair Display as the second heading.